 Blocked drains are a nuisance; try clearing them with these helpful hints

-There’s no doubt that blocked drains in your household come at a massive annoyance.
+There’s no doubt that struggling with blocked drains in your household is very annoying.
 Seemingly, more often than not the problem happens at the most inconvenient of times.

 This article will explore the methods we most often hear about, providing you with some essential advice on clearing out drain blockages.

 Naturally, a lot of us try to fix problems around the house by ourselves, in a quest to save both money and effort.
-It isn’t recommended that you try a D.I.Y. repair, as you’d be risking further damage to your plumbing system.
+Having said that, it isn’t recommended that you try a DIY drain clearing as you could be risking further damage to your plumbing system.
 However, if you’re so inclined, read on for a guide on home remedies.

-Outlined below are some safer, more natural remedies to blocked drains.
+Outlined below are some safer, more natural remedies for clearing blocked drains.

 To preface this, we highly recommend you take necessary safety precautions when carrying out any plumbing maintenance by yourself.
-This can include wearing rubber gloves, long-sleeved clothing, closed-in footwear and if possible, eye protection.
+This includes wearing rubber gloves, long-sleeved clothing, closed-in footwear and if possible, eye protection.

 Using a plunger

 A tad old school, perhaps, though your typical household plunger can prove an effective tool against small drain blockages.
 The method of operation is as follows:

 - Displace whatever is covering the drain, whether it be a stopper, grate or sink strainer.